MShazim/Background-Generator/README.md

 ## License

 This project is licensed under the [MIT License](LICENSE).
 Feel free to use and modify this project for your own purposes.

+## Credits

+Learning front-end technologies from the ZTM Web Developer 2023  Course by Andrie Neogoie